 How to change a birth certificate with a court order of name change

 Oregon Vital Records will change the name of a child or a parent listed on a birth record if the proper documents and fees are submitted.

 Submit the following at the Portland State Office Building Drop Box (find our office) or by mail:

 Original certified copy of the court order showing the original seal and signature of the court clerk.
 (Our office will keep this document in a sealed file)

-If the court order changes the legal name of a person named on an Oregon birth certificate send a signed statement (fillable PDF) from the person named on the record if that person is 18 or older, or one parent listed on the birth record requesting that the birth record be changed.
+If the court order changes the legal name of the child named on the Oregon birth certificate, send a authorization form (fillable PDF) completed and signed by the person named on the record if that person is 18 or older, or one parent listed on the birth record requesting that the birth record be changed.